jeff-hykin/universify/story.md

 // or import JS directly from any cdn/gitlab/git-tea/your own server/etc
 ```

+When anyone runs this code, all of the dependencies will be downloaded, imported, and cached automatically without conflict.

 # Part 5: Heinous Reliability

-Now that the module issue has been addressed, we need to return to the other runtime issue.
+Now that the module issue has been addressed, we need to return to the previous runtime issue.
 Can the bash installer and powershell installer for Deno be crammed into a single file?
 What about installer side effects?
 What about runtime versioning?

 Although it might make some devs uncomfortable, there is a very straightforward solution for versioning.
 If the script was tested with Deno 2.4.3, simply install Deno 2.4.3 on the host system.

 What about side effects?
 All installers have side effects, most of which are unacceptable for a universal script.
 Thankfully, when it comes analyzing side effects, Deno's combined installer is 1000 lines shorter than Node's.
-It is also useful to know Deno can execute code with a single binary, a binary that can be stored anywhere on a system.
-That means modifying the user's system is not inherently necessary.
+It is also useful to know Deno can execute code as a standalone binary.
+This means modifying the user's system is not inherently necessary.

 The runtime solution: By editing setting `DENO_INSTALL` and `deno_version` followed by commenting out a few sections of the Deno installer, we can turn it into a mere Deno-version-downloader.
 The script downloads a specific version of Deno to `$HOME/.deno/$deno_version/`.
 This gets us versioning, caching, and prevention of all (meaningful) installer side effects.
 If that path is missing (e.g. not cached), then it is downloaded.
 Once it exists (either cached or downloaded), the script runs itself using that executable.